 Management Fees - The corporation has entered into a management agreement with ACIM, under which ACIM provides the fund with investment advisory and management services in exchange for a single, unified management fee (the fee) per class.
 The agreement provides that all expenses of managing and operating the fund, except distribution fees, brokerage expenses, taxes, interest, fees and expenses of the independent directors (including legal counsel fees), and extraordinary expenses, will be paid by ACIM.
 The fee is computed and accrued daily based on each class's daily net assets and paid monthly in arrears.
+The difference in the fee among the classes is a result of their separate arrangements for non-Rule 12b-1 shareholder services.
+It is not the result of any difference in advisory or custodial fees or other expenses related to the management of the fund's assets, which do not vary by class.
 The rate of the fee is determined by applying a fee rate calculation formula.
 This formula takes into account the fund's assets as well as certain assets, if any, of other clients of the investment advisor outside the American Century Investments family of funds (such as subadvised funds and separate accounts) that use very similar investment teams and strategies (strategy assets).
-The management fee schedule ranges from 0.65% to
+From January 1, 2019 through July 31, 2019, the investment advisor agreed to waive 0.17% of the fund's management fee.
+Effective August 1, 2019, the investment advisor agreed to increase the amount of the waiver from 0.17% to 0.20% of the fund's management fee.
+The investment advisor expects this waiver to continue until July 31, 2020 and cannot terminate it prior to such date without the approval of the Board of Directors.

-0.70% for each class.
-The effective annual management fee for each class for the period ended June 30, 2019 was 0.70%.
+The management fee schedule range and the effective annual management fee before and after waiver for each class for the period ended June 30, 2019 are as follows: